NeerajHazarika/defi-guard-threat-intel-osint/README.md

 ## Support

 For issues and questions:
 - Create an issue on GitHub
 - Check the documentation at `/docs`
 - Review logs in the `logs/` directory

-## Roadmap

-- [ ] Add more threat intelligence sources
-- [ ] Implement real-time alerting
-- [ ] Add frontend dashboard
-- [ ] Machine learning for threat categorization
-- [ ] API rate limiting and authentication
-- [ ] Export capabilities (PDF, CSV)
-- [ ] Integration with security tools